Signs and Symptoms of Colorectal Cancer

 - Close relatives who have had colorectal disease or polyps before age 60

-- Family history of familial adenomatous polyposis or hereditary non-polyposis colon cancer
+- Family history of familial adenomatous polyposis or hereditary non-polyposis colon cancer or colonoscopy.

 - If a positive genetic tests, colon removal should be considered because of the very high risk of colorectal cancer.